 Bowden's class walked to the front and lined up, obviously.

-They sang a rousing rendition of Yankee Doodle Dandy, which substituted "and with your friends be handy," for the original line.
+They sang a rousing rendition of Yankee Doodle Dandy, which substituted "and with

 First grade sang, too.